 The Emerging Market Equity Fund was launched in October 2018 with £600m.
 Following a period of restructuring post the launch of the fund, it has outperformed its benchmark by 0.5% in the 15 months to 31 March 2020.

 Due to Covid-19 travel restrictions, Border to Coast has produced an online presentation for managers interested in bidding for the specialist China mandate.
-This provides the background and selection process and can be found at https://www.bordertocoast.org.uk/china-equity-manager-procurement/
+Visit the China Equity Manager procurement page for further background and the selection process.

 The formal tender process for up to two managers will be launched on Monday 4 May and managers are likely to be appointed in Q3 2020.
 The Border to Coast process is being supported by Mercer; any queries from managers should be directed to email@example.com.